elba7r/system-v9/erpnext/docs/user/manual/en/accounts/managing-fixed-assets.md

 # Managing Fixed Assets

-In ERPNext, you can maintain fixed asset records like Computers, Furnitures, Cars, etc. and manage depreciations, sale or disposal of those assets.
+In Revalue ERP, you can maintain fixed asset records like Computers, Furnitures, Cars, etc. and manage depreciations, sale or disposal of those assets.

 ## Asset Category